Presidio of San Francisco: 1999 – present

-As the Doyle Drive viaduct was deemed seismically unsafe and obsolete, construction started on the demolition of Doyle Drive in 2008 to replace the structure with a flat, broad-lane highway with a tunnel through the bluffs above Crissy Field, called the Presidio Parkway.
+As the Doyle Drive viaduct was deemed seismically unsafe and obsolete, construction started with the demolition of Doyle Drive in 2008 to replace the structure with a flat, broad-lane highway with a tunnel through the bluffs above Crissy Field, called the Presidio Parkway.
 The project cost $1.1 billion and was completed in 2015, a year ahead of schedule.

-The Trust plans to create a promenade that will link the Lombard Gate and the new Lucasfilm campus to the Main Post and, ultimately, to the Golden Gate Bridge.
-The promenade is part of a trail expansion plan that will add 24 mi of new pathways and eight scenic overlooks throughout the park.
+Between 2006 and 2009, the Presidio Trust constructed the 2.1 mile (3.4 km) Presidio Promenade between Lombard Gate and the Letterman Digital Arts Center (home to Lucasfilm) to the Main Post and Golden Gate Bridge.
+The Promenade was completed as part of a park wide trail expansion project that resulted in over 24 miles (39 km) of hiking trails and 19 miles (30 km) of bike lanes.

 In October 2008, artist Andy Goldsworthy constructed the first of a series of sculptures in the Presidio, the Spire.
 It is 100 ft tall and located near the Arguello Gate.
 It represents the tree replanting effort that has been underway at the Presidio.
 Spire was followed by Wood Line in 2011, Tree Fall in 2013, and Earth Wall in 2014.

 In 2010, a trampoline park called House of Air opened inside of an old aircraft hangar.

-As of 2023, it is estimated that there may be at least four coyote families living in the park.